carlogonzales/codersdemise/articles/160831_fix_hadoop_sqoop_import_thrown_exception_error_manager_sqlmanager_error_reading_from_database.md

 # Fix Hadoop Sqoop Import Thrown Exception "ERROR manager.SqlManager: Error reading from database: java.sql.SQLException"

-When you're trying to import and got the kind of log message you see below, then the problem came from an non explecit declaration of driver.
-Although there are other reasons for this error to be thrown, like old driver, we'll specifically solve the non-explecit declaration of driver on Sqoop.
+When you're trying to import and got the kind of log message you see below, then the problem came from an non explicit declaration of driver.
+Although there are other reasons for this error to be thrown, like old driver, we'll specifically solve the non-explicit declaration of driver on Sqoop.

 > ERROR manager.SqlManager: Error reading from database: java.sql.SQLException: Streaming result set com.mysql.jdbc.RowDataDynamic@6eb58296 is still active.
 No statements may be issued when any streaming result sets are open and in use on a given connection.
 Ensure that you have called .close() on any active streaming result sets before attempting more queries. java.sql.SQLException: Streaming result set com.mysql.jdbc.RowDataDynamic@6eb58296 is still active.
 No statements may be issued when any streaming result sets are open and in use on a given connection.
 Ensure that you have called .close() on any active streaming result sets before attempting more queries.